 The Bottom Line: The Ultimate Colombia Visa Guide – How to Get a Colombian Visa

 Medellin Guru has received hundreds of visa questions over the past two years.
-So, we now have a comprehensive series of 19 up-to-date visa articles including this Colombia visa guide that should answer most questions.
+So, we now have a comprehensive series of 20 up-to-date visa and passport articles including this Colombia visa guide that should answer most questions.
 Also, we partnered with a visa agency that can answer your visa questions.

 Colombia has many visa options for foreigners who wish to stay in Colombia for a longer period than the 180-day maximum per year as a tourist.